 Although resume screening tools can save time, skills testing is a more reliable and efficient form of resume evaluation.

-Here are four recommendations.
+Here are six recommendations.

 Let’s first discuss the criteria for good resume screening software.

 Scalability: Don’t get sucked in by a reasonable introductory offer and find yourself paying through the nose as you grow.
-All of the options below empower you to start scaling hiring without breaking the bank.
+All the options below empower you to start scaling hiring without breaking the bank.

 Customization: From your pipeline to the criteria you’re looking for in each resume, customization is key to get the results you need.